julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 ## Safety, Ethics, and Respect

 - Use **small amounts** of wormwood; never ingest without expertise.
-- Mugwort can be allergenic—test lightly.
+- Mugwort can be allergenic, so test lightly.
 - Never force visions with sleep deprivation; solstice work asks for **depth, not duress**.
 - Do not accept offerings from dream-figures; decline anything given by a visitor of the otherworld.